noahgibbs/codefolio_octopress/source/_posts/2014-08-19-when-should-you-not-use-heroku.markdown

 ## Et Al

+{% img pull-left /images/huge_cpu.jpg 252 189 "A Huge CPU" %}

-Heroku is also hard to use for non-HTTP services.
+Heroku is also hard to use for non-web services that don't use HTTP.
 It’s not really set up for them.

 It gets your data, which may or may not be a problem.
 It’s